San Bernardino, California: Ethnic diversity

 Western, central, and parts of eastern San Bernardino are home to mixed-ethnic working class populations, of which the Latino and African-American populations comprise the vast majority of the city.
 Historically, many Latinos, primarily Mexican-Americans and Mexicans, lived on Mount Vernon Avenue on the West Side.
 Since the 1960s, the Medical Center (formerly known as Muscoy) and Base Line corridors were mostly black, in particular in the east side and west side areas centering on public housing projects Waterman Gardens and the public housing on Medical Center drive.
 The heart of the Mexican-American community is on the West and Southside of San Bernardino, but is slowly expanding throughout the entire city.
 San Bernardino's only Jewish congregation moved to Redlands in December 2009.

 Some Asian Americans live in and around the city of San Bernardino, as in a late 19th-century-era (gone) Chinatown and formerly Japanese-American area in Seccombe Park on the east end of downtown, and a large East-Asian community in North Loma Linda.
 Others live in nearby Loma Linda to the south across the Santa Ana River.
 Filipinos are the largest Asian ethnic group in San Bernardino.
 There is a historic Italian-American community in San Bernardino.
 There is a rapid increase of Guatemalan immigrants in San Bernardino and the Inland Empire.
-The white population in San Bernardino has declined while the Hispanic and Asian population increased.
+The white population in San Bernardino has declined while the Hispanic and Asian populations have increased.

+Spanish and Tagalog, the former of which is spoken at home by 37.4% of San Bernardino County residents, are the most common spoken foreign languages.
+54.3% of residents five years or older speak only English at home, and 45.7% speak another language.